FAIR Textile Odor and Storage-History Triage

 • What if the owner only remembers that the textile was treated with ozone or a spray years ago?
 Include that history, but label it as reported memory unless paperwork confirms it.
 FAIR treats vague deodorizing history as context, not as proof that the textile is now risk-free.

-• What counts as evidence of current conservation risk instead of only old odor history?
+• What counts as current conservation risk instead of only old odor history?
 Residue transfer, damp-feeling storage materials, tackiness, brittle handling, active musty odor, visible spotting, or contamination concerns that appear in the present packet are stronger signs that conservator-first review may be needed.

 • Should I wipe away soot, deodorizing powder, or mildew-suspect residue before sending the file to FAIR?
 No. Photograph and describe that material first.
 FAIR needs to see whether the residue looks historical, transferable, or still active before deciding the safest routing sequence.